aniruddhgutta/reclr/README.md

 ## Templates

-Templates use *pywal-compatible placeholders* and can be dropped in directly from your existing pywal setup (refer to the [migration from pywal](#migration-from-pywal) section).
+Templates use pywal-compatible placeholders and can be dropped in directly from your existing pywal setup (refer to the [migrating from pywal](#migrating-from-pywal) section).
 Templates live in `~/.config/reclr/templates/`.

 Syntax: `{variable} or {variable.modifier}`